kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 :::Exercise
 1. Present a copy of your final table here.
-2. What is the average index of refraction,$\bar n$, for the acrylic block?
+2. What is the average measured index of refraction (call this $\bar n$), for the acrylic block?
 3. What is the critical angle you found?
 4. What is the index of refraction calculated from this value (call this $n_c$)
 :::